Friday 8 May 2026

 We are holding our Sixth Form Open Evening on Thursday 14 May and all Year 10 parents and pupils are encouraged to attend.
 Year 9 parents and pupils are also very welcome to attend and any Year 11 parents and pupils who still have any questions about their chosen subject choices are also welcome to come and speak to subject staff members.

-Please complete the form here to confirm your attendance.
+Please complete the form here to confirm your attendance by Tuesday 12 May.

 There will be free refreshments available in the Sixth Form café from 17:00 to 17:30 as well as in the Sixth Form centre throughout the evening.
 The evening will start with a talk from Mr Knight, Ms Kaur (Head of Sixth Form) and Mrs Abbie Stephenson (Head of KS4) as well as some Sixth Form pupils in the Chapel at 17:30 (polite reminder that no drinks are allowed to be taken into the Chapel).